 If there is an unfamiliar area that you are interested in exploring, take the opportunity to visit that area on your first date.
 Remember, don’t be afraid to get out and do some walking around!
 It will relieve the pressure of being on a date for the first time.

 You never know, this may very well be the one that you are going to be with forever.
-A first date will definitely be awkward.
+A first date will definitely be awkward and can feel absolutely magical.
 However, it is worth it when you find the right one.

 If you’re stuck with finding quality dates to start with, make sure to download your free ebook on the 5-steps to get quality dates below